Program Update and Name Change

 In the updated 2019 program, once an organization has been certified to SEP 50001, it may use the SEP 50001 Scorecard to earn a higher recognition level (Silver, Gold, or Platinum).
 The streamlined scorecard continues to focus on enhanced energy management and energy performance improvement, but it is now separate from the certification program and is no longer part of the certification audit.

-An organization will complete a separate Declaration that lists the scorecard points earned and the corresponding level of recognition (Silver, Gold, or Platinum); the accuracy of information on the Declaration will be validated by the signatures of a top manager within the organization and a qualified energy management professional (50001 CP EnMS).
+An organization will complete a separate Declaration that lists the scorecard points earned and the corresponding level of recognition (Silver, Gold, or Platinum); the accuracy of information on the Declaration will be validated by the signatures of a top manager within the organization and a qualified energy management professional (50001 CP EnMS who has completed the SEP 50001 Specialist Training for 2019).
 This change simplifies the certification process and offers organizations more flexibility in regard to the level of recognition; for example, an organization may earn a higher level of recognition during the three years that their certification is valid.
 See more details about how to qualify for Silver, Gold, and Platinum.

 DOE will recognize organizations that become certified and those that achieve a higher level of recognition.